markheramis/Local-Development-Web/README.md

 ## Overview

 The Local Development Web project is designed to facilitate local development by providing a comprehensive setup that includes Traefik for domain management and SSL.
 Simulating domain and SSL locally is important because it allows developers to test and debug their applications in an environment that closely mirrors production.
-Additionally, the project includes a database setup with MySQL and Redis, and various dockerized submodules.
+Additionally, the project includes a modular database setup with MySQL, PostgreSQL, and Redis, MinIO object storage, and various dockerized submodules.

 ### Key Features:
 - **Traefik Integration**: Traefik is used to manage domains and SSL certificates, making it easier to work with multiple services locally.
-- **Database Services**: The project includes a database setup located in the `database/` directory, which contains MySQL and Redis services.
+- **Database Services**: The project includes a modular database setup located in the `database/` directory, which contains MySQL, PostgreSQL, and Redis services.
+- **MinIO Integration**: Object storage service compatible with Amazon S3 API, accessible via web console for development.
 - **Project Directory**: The project includes a `project/` directory with a `.gitignore` rule to ignore everything there, making it reusable for any other purposes.
 This allows for flexibility and customization based on specific project needs.
 - **Dynamic Design**: The project is designed to be dynamic, accommodating various services and configurations.
 This flexibility ensures that new services can be added and managed with ease.